Admissibility and Proof of (i) Photographs and (ii) Copies of Videos, Invoking “Silent Witness” Theory

 Key Points at a Glance

-• The only statutorily recognised mode of proof of a Computer Output (copy) is the production of a certificate under Section 63(4) of the BSA (having regard to the non-obstante clause in Section 63).
+• The only statutorily recognised mode of proof of a Computer Output (copy) is the production of a certificate under Section 63(4) of the BSA .

-• However, a photograph or a copy of video, admitted in evidence based on a certificate under Section 63(4), stands on a distinct footing by reason of the statutory presumptions that can be invoked.
+• A photograph or a copy of video stands on a distinct footing (in contradistinction to a statement-of-account) by reason of the statutory presumptions that the court can invoke.

 Presumptions on Photographs and Videos